sumwale/keepassxc-unlock/README.md

 **Now that I have to never enter the passwords, I will likely forget them**

 You should absolutely keep a secure copy of the KeePassXC database passwords elsewhere.
-The keys used for encryption are completely device specific and will not work on any other devices, so a full system backup cannot be used to re-create the passwords in case the device dies or gets stolen.
+The keys used for encryption are completely device specific if TPM2 is being used and will not work on any other devices, so a full system backup cannot be used to re-create the passwords in case the device dies or gets stolen.

 To include the passwords as part of a backup, a script can be executed before the scheduled backup to extract the passwords that can be encrypted with your GPG key